What is Intimate Care Laser Therapy?

 What are my limitations after the procedure is done?

-Patients should refrain from sexual activity for 2-3 days.
+Patients should refrain from sexual activity for 2-3 days following treatment.
 Your doctor will determine a post-procedure regimen that is right for you.

 For which patients is this treatment appropriate?